The JWST-NIRCam View of Sagittarius C. III. The Extinction Curve: Photometric catalogues

 \subsection{Colour-magnitude diagrams}

 To build the colour-magnitude diagrams (CMDs), we cross-matched the catalogues from selected pairs of filters using a distance of $0.05''$.
-Figure\,\ref{CMD} shows the F480M vs. F162M-F480M CMD.
+Figure\,\ref{CMD} shows the F480M versus F162M-F480M CMD.
 The purple box indicates the red clump (RC) feature, identified as an overdensity in the diagram.
 It consists of giant stars burning helium in their cores \citep{Girardi2016}.
 Due to their weak dependence on age and metallicity, the intrinsic properties of these stars, which are well characterised, make them ideal for tracing extinction and determining distances.
 Moreover, since the RC is a prominent feature in the CMD, we can see clearly how it extends parallel to the reddening vector (black arrow in Fig.\,\ref{CMD}).
-The latter was computed using the extinction curve derived in this work (see Sect.\,\ref{subsec:methods}).
+This vector was computed using the extinction curve derived in this work (see Sect.\,\ref{subsec:methods}).

 We also observe the presence of a bright and a faint RC.
-This double RC feature has been interpreted as evidence for two stellar populations formed in separate star formation episodes—an older component ($\sim$8\,Gyr) and a younger one ($\sim$1\,Gyr) \citep[see][]{NoguerasLara2019a}.
-Additionally, we consider stars with F162M-F480M $\lessapprox 3$\,mag to belong to the foreground population \citep[e.g.][]{NoguerasLara2021}.
+This double RC feature has been interpreted as evidence of two stellar populations formed in separate star formation episodes—an older component ($\sim$8\,Gyr) and a younger one ($\sim$1\,Gyr; see \citealt{NoguerasLara2019a}).
+Additionally, we considered stars with F162M-F480M $\lessapprox 3$\,mag to belong to the foreground population \citep[e.g.][]{NoguerasLara2021}.